Friends of Endoscopy

 That EUS does confirm a cystic dilatation of the distal part of the common bile duct.
 Of course, the patient has a 'choledochal cyst' !
 These are congenital cystic dilatations of parts of the biliary tree.
 In this case, only the distal CBD was involved, making this a 'type III' choledochal cyst which is located at the ampulla (see figure below).

 Most cases presents as jaundice or pain in infants.
 Chronic cholestasis may present later with biliary cirrhosis or cholangiocarcinoma.
+Fortunately, this case was discovered before cirrhosis and the patient was treated with surgery.

 This is an contrast enhanced EUS of a 5cm pancreatic mass together with the doppler (arterial and venous phases) and elastography images